qinguorui2001/tp/docs/DeveloperGuide.md

 ![AssignmentsState2](images/AssignmentsState2.png)

 Step 4.
-The user decides to modify the assignment list of the person by using either `a-add`, `a-done` or `a-delete` command.
+The user decides to modify the assignment list of the person by using either `give`, `done` or `remove` command.
 This will result in the assignment list in the person to be modified.
 The command will the call `Model#updateFilteredAssignmentList(person)` to get the recent updated assignment list to replace `assignments`.

 ![AssignmentsState3](images/AssignmentsState3.png)